barharding/World_Weather_Analysis/README.md

 ## Travel Destination Map

 The Vacation_Search jupyter notebook ingests the city weather data from the weather_database.
 I asks the end user to speficty what is the maximum and minimum temperature preferences for their vacation.
-With these inputs a filtered list of cities is generated and using
+With these inputs a filtered list of cities is generated and using googles nearby search api a list of hotels is retreived.
+These hotels are then mapped and the marker updated to include a weather description for the city the hotel is in.

 ## Travel Itinerary Map

+The final deliverable is select four cities on a continent and to once again leverage googles API to display on a map a route which starts and ends wit the same city and loops through the other three, effectively creating a milk run.